Tembo Savings logo

 When is the best time to invest?

-When you look at how some stocks have grown in value over time, you might be tempted to jump right in and start investing there and then.
+When you look at how some stocks have grown in value over time, you might be tempted to start investing immediately.
 Or you might want to wait for prices to fall before you invest.
-But which method is this a good idea and when is the best time to invest?
-Keep reading to find out.
+But which method is this a good idea, and when is the best time to invest?
+This guide explores these questions in detail.

 Capital at risk.
 Past performance is not a reliable indicator of future results.